Lizard (character): Life in New York

-Later, Curt Connors relocated to New York City.
+Later, Curt Connors relocated to New York City attending Empire State University.
 He was able to repay Spider-Man by developing a formula to save May Parker's life after Peter Parker had given his aunt his radioactive blood during a transfusion, unintentionally putting her in mortal peril.
-It later became clear that the success of Connors' apparent cure from the Lizard persona was short-lived.
+It later became clear that the success of Connors's apparent cure from the Lizard persona was short-lived.
 A repeating pattern soon occurred, with stress or a chemical reaction turning Connors into the Lizard, Spider-Man fighting him, and then forcing him to swallow the antidote to reverse the transformation until the next time.
 A second personality had formed with the Lizard, one with the familiar goal shared by many villains of taking over the world.
 The Lizard envisioned a world where all humans had been transformed into (or replaced by) super-reptiles like himself.
 Despite the Lizard's overall hatred of humans, he was often shown to be unwilling to harm his wife Martha or young son Billy.

 As Connors, he aided Spider-Man in defeating the Rhino by developing a formula to dissolve the Rhino's bulletproof hide, but accidentally transformed himself into the Lizard due to exposure to the chemicals needed to create the formula and was restored by Spider-Man.
 Connors was later abducted and forced to create a rejuvenation serum for Silvermane.
 However, the stress from this caused Connors to again transform; the Lizard then battled Spider-Man and the Human Torch, and was restored to normal once again by Spider-Man.